mxjeczka/codedex-projects/Python/README.md

 ## Notes

-These exercises are part of my continuous learning process.
+This folder represents my progress in learning Python.
-I will keep updating this folder as I progress and tackle more advanced Python topics.
+More advanced topics and projects will be added over time as I continue improving my skills.